telerik/reporting-docs/report-items/graph/chart-types/area.md

 ## Types

+The Graph supports the following Area chart types:

 * __Stacked Area Charts__&mdash;An Area chart where multiple series are stacked vertically.
 If there is only one series in the chart, the Stacked Area chart will appear in the same way as an Area chart.
 * __100% Percent Stacked Area Charts__&mdash;An Area chart where multiple series are stacked vertically to fit the entire chart area.
 If there is only one series in the chart, the Stacked Area chart will appear in the same way as an Area chart.
 * __Smooth Area Charts__&mdash;An Area chart where the data points are connected by a smooth line instead of a regular line.
 Smooth Area charts are suitable for displaying trends rather than values of individual data points.

 ## Creating Area Charts with the Area Chart Wizard

-In this section, you will learn how to create an Area Chart with our Area Chart Wizard.
-Our Area Chart will be Stacked and will compare the total Montly Sales by Years.
+In this section, you will learn how to create an Area Chart with the Telerik Reporting Area Chart Wizard.
+For the purposes of this guide, the Area Chart will be Stacked and will compare the total monthly sales by years.
 The final report will look like the image above.

-We will use a pre-defined SqlDataSource connecting to the example AdventureWorks database.
-Here is the query that returns the needed fields:
+The sample report will use a pre-defined SqlDataSource that connects to the example AdventureWorks database.
+The query that returns the needed fields is the following:

 ````SQL
 SELECT